Technigo/project-auth/README.md

 # Project Auth

-Pair-programming with petrabrink buildning an authorization app where you can sign up, log in and see a secret message.
+The frontend to a pair-programming with petrabrink buildning an authorization app where you can sign up, log in and see a secret message.
+The backend is found at Petras git hub account.

 ## How did we do it